Divy1211/IntroToPython/docs/arguments.md

 # prints 750.0
 ```

+!!! note "Optional Positional Arguments"
-Note: In the example in point 2, the variable `c` is a positional argument that is optional!
+    In the example in point 2, the variable `c` is a positional argument that is optional!

-## 4. Keword Arguments
+## 4. Keyword Arguments
 These are arguments that are passed using their name to the function.

 ```py